-All agreements and contracts in the world have three distinct contractual types, social contracts, legal contracts, and smart contracts, with each providing an intrinsic and important layer in one whole system of commerce and distribution.
+All agreements and contracts in the world have three distinct contractual types, common bonds, legal contracts, and smart contracts, with each providing an intrinsic and important layer in one whole system of commerce and distribution.

-We introduce a new property that can distribute social, legal, and smart contracts into one cohesive whole system.
+We introduce a new property that can distribute common bonds, legal, and smart contracts into one cohesive whole system.

-This allows the social contract to “vet” members of a community around a shared purpose and here is how it can work.
+This allows the common bond to “vet” members of a community around a shared purpose and here is how it can work.

 First, let’s define a few things about contracts.

-Compare; dating is a type of social contract used today, whatever flexible terms people engaged in each other decide, it’s all just verbal communication and verbal agreement, relying on pure trust.
+Compare; dating is a type of common bond used today, whatever flexible terms people engaged in each other decide, it’s all just verbal communication and verbal agreement, relying on pure trust.

-How important are social contracts with people you trust?
+How important are common bonds with people you trust?
 Very.
 Some individuals are highly trustworthy and consistent; others flimsy, flakey, and undependable.
 Having strong social contracts with strong individuals is really the underlying governance of society and what influences all other types of contracts.

-The idea of social contracts can be traced back to ancient civilizations, where unwritten rules and expectations were used to govern behavior and social relationships.
+The idea of common bonds can be traced back to ancient civilizations, where unwritten rules and expectations were used to govern behavior and social relationships.
 It is likely predictable that social contracts would break down where social complexity would increase.

-A social contract, dating––evolves into a legal contract, marriage.
-Likewise, a social contract, such as a purchase of goods, evolves into legal contracts as commerce.
+A common bond is a social contract, for example dating––that evolves into a legal contract, marriage.
+Likewise, a common bond, such as a purchase of goods, evolves into legal contracts as commerce.

 The concept of legal contracts emerged in ancient Greece, Egypt and Rome, where social contracts become too flimsy, new “legal” contracts were seen as binding agreements that could be enforced in a court of law.
 Over time, the use of written contracts became more widespread, and contract law developed into a specialized area of legal governance.